 - Evidence.
 This is the key to making a theory that is actually worthwhile.
 Evidence here means any fact within the theory's universe - so a fact established within canon for in-universe theories, or a real-life fact about the canon and its creation for meta theories - that makes more sense in the theory's interpretation of the world than in the default interpretation, such as, "Butterfree and Venonat have identical eyes, very similar limbs, are both dark-colored and have noticeably similar poses in both the Japanese Red/Green and Yellow, despite not being related, whereas Caterpie and Metapod share almost no similarities with Butterfree, nor Venonat with Venomoth aside from being purple."
 It is evidence that makes one theory sound more plausible than another; without evidence, your theory has no power.

-Keep in mind that it is very important that the theory have more explanatory power than the default for at least some piece of evidence: without positive evidence supporting the theory over the default assumption, your theory is about as meaningless as the "theory" that I have an invisible, inaudible, insubstantial and otherwise wholly undetectable dragon in my garage.
+Keep in mind that it is very important that the theory have more explanatory power than the default for at least some piece of evidence: without positive evidence supporting the theory over the default assumption, your theory is meaningless.
 What grants a fan theory any kind of value is that "That explains everything!" feeling you get, whether it's the humourous "Pfft, well, that would explain it" variation or the awestruck "Oh, wow, it all makes so much sense now!" variation.
 You're not explaining anything if the stuff you purport to explain makes just as much sense without your explanation; then you're just needlessly overcomplicating things.